pitchmuc/launchpy/docs/main.md

 ## 1. Core library methods

-The pylaunch module comes with some methods directly available from the core library of that module.
+The launchpy module comes with some methods directly available from the core library of that module.

 ### createConfigFile